rishabhcha/Automated-Garbage-Notifier/README.md

 # Automated-Garbage-Notifier
-Project including Hardware and Android Application
+Project including Hardware and Android Application.
 For Detail read the ppt named "Discription"